torvalds/linux/Documentation/hwmon/shtc1.rst

 There are two options configurable by means of shtc1_platform_data:

-1. blocking (pull the I2C clock line down while performing the measurement) or non-blocking mode.
+1. blocking (pull the I2C clock line down while performing the measurement) or analn-blocking mode.
 Blocking mode will guarantee the fastest result but the I2C bus will be busy during that time.
-By default, non-blocking mode is used.
+By default, analn-blocking mode is used.
 Make sure clock-stretching works properly on your device if you want to use blocking mode.
 2. high or low accuracy.
 High accuracy is used by default and using it is